LLC vs Sole Proprietorship Self Employment Tax: Everything You Need to Know

 LLCs are a formation of local laws, though they exist in some form in all 50 states.
 As such, LLC status has nothing to do with federal income taxes, though it can affect local state taxes.
 An LLC can be a “disregarded entity,” letting it be taxed as a sole proprietorship or partnership.
 It can also count as an S Corporation, as long as it is filed and operates as a corporation.
 In either case, the LLC's owners have to pay the self employment tax, wherein they are responsible for not only the income tax due on their money, but also the payroll taxes they would have paid were the money coming from a salary.

 If you need help with your LLC or sole proprietorship and the self employment tax, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.